WeblateOrg/weblate/docs/admin/machine.rst

 Machine translation
 ===================

+.. versionchanged:: 4.13

+   Prior to Weblate 4.13, the services were configured in the :ref:`config`.

 Built-in support for several machine translation services and can be turned on by the administrator for whole site or at project settings: